mhe747/dawnboard/README.md

 	Have an oscilloscope and solder probe wire to the clock pin according to the LTC 6904 datasheet. in Target :
+	We assume the LTC 6904 prog. osc. i2c address is 0x17.

 	$ i2cset -y 4 0x17 0x0
 	1 khz = per 1ms